-There are currently 46 FAQs, which are one- to two-page summaries of topics related to groundwater quality and groundwater quantity (e.g., pesticides, radionuclides, uranium mining, and oil and gas activities).
-The FAQs covers septic systems, water wells, administrative entities (e.g., GCDs, Regional Water Planning Groups, Municipal Settings Designations), and publications.
+The POE Subcommittee has produced 46 FAQs, which are currently available on the TGPC website.
+FAQs are typically one- or two-page summaries of topics related to groundwater quality and groundwater quantity (e.g., pesticides, radionuclides, uranium mining, and oil and gas activities).
+The FAQs cover septic systems, water wells, administrative entities (e.g., GCDs, regional water planning groups, municipal settings designations), and publications.
 These popular press articles assist statewide newsletter editors and webmasters in disseminating groundwater-related information to the public.
+During fiscal 2023 and 2024, 35 FAQs were updated and the remaining 11 will be updated during the next fiscal year.